hungctu/DemoTelegramBot.io/README.md

 # DemoTelegramBot.io
-This project is a Telegram web application that allows users to buy products.
+This project is a Telegram bot that orders fast food.
 It was created by me who has no experience with telegram webapp. so this is a good example of how to get started with technology.

 ## Tech Used